denv

 #!denv_workspace=/full/path/to/workspace

-If you don’t have a workspace, then you will need to define the config‐
+If you don’t have a workspace, then you will need to define the configuration of the denv.
+At minimum, you must inform denv which image it should be running.

 #!denv_image=python:3